Natural ingredients with no artificial preservatives, Mambá (Dominican peanut butter) is a savory, sometimes spicy spread that you'll love.

 I have to say that I'm partial to our peanut butter - not only is it very flavorful, it's probably also healthier than the industrial version.
 And it's a staple of our frugal living strategy.
 It contains very few ingredients, most of which you probably already have in your kitchen, or can get at short notice.

-- Once you have found the taste you like pour into a clean jar with a tight-fitting lid and keep refrigerated.
-It lasts about a week.
+- When you find the flavor you like, pour into a lidded jar and keep refrigerated.
+Consume within a week of preparation.

 Nutritional information is calculated automatically based on ingredients listed.
 Please consult your doctor if you need precise nutrition information.